jamsocket/jupyter-notebook/README.md

 5. Set your account name as the `JAMSOCKET_ACCOUNT` value in your GitHub secrets.
 6. Generate an access token at [app.jamsocket.com/settings](https://app.jamsocket.com/settings) and set it as the `JAMSOCKET_TOKEN` value in your GitHub secrets. ([Contact us](https://forms.gle/2xjUy4AmR5tdj42Y7) to get a Jamsocket account if you don't have one.)
 7. Push your repo to your GitHub account, and your Jupyter Notebook container will be automatically built and pushed to Jamsocket.
 8. Get a Spawn URL from us.
-(Open this URL in a browser to start a new tmpenv.)
+(Open this URL in a browser to start a new notebook instance.)

 ## Restricting access